Syllabus:

 Weekly Readings:

 This course requires students to read, reflect on a selection of authors’ ideas, and then share their findings with the class.
-Weekly preparation for class includes a careful reading of all the assigned texts and short reading reports of maximum 200 words for each paper.
-The weekly readings will collectively provide a conceptual toolkit for the design of creative interactive art works.
-When reading an article, students need to look for the “big picture” and important concepts that will inform their own work on the design of interactive artwork.
-Their task in this class is to identify and reflect on these high level concepts.
-They will be useful as both scholarly citations and as functional design tools for interactive works of art.
+Each week, one group will be responsible for presenting a paper and providing a short report of a maximum of 200 words about it.
+The weekly readings will collectively provide a conceptual toolkit for the design of creative artworks.
+When reading an article, students need to look for the “big picture” and important concepts that will inform their own work on the design of the artwork.
+Their task in this class is to identify and reflect on these high-level concepts.
+They will be useful as both scholarly citations and as functional design tools for works of art.

-- Jeffrey Bardzell and Shaowen Bardzell.
+• Jeffrey Bardzell and Shaowen Bardzell.
 2013.
 What is “Critical” About Critical Design?.
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’13).
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’13)- Download paper here !

 Week 5: HCI and Politics